jfftck/sqeezz_di/README.md

 - 🚀 **Simple API** - Easy to use builder pattern for configuring dependencies
 - 🔧 **Flexible Configuration** - Support for functions, classes, modules, and custom objects
 - 🏷️ **Named Groups** - Organize dependencies into logical groups and switch between them
+- 🔄 **Context Switching** - Dynamic group switching with context managers
 - ⚡ **Async Support** - Full support for async functions and coroutines
 - 🧪 **Testing Friendly** - Perfect for mocking dependencies in tests
 - 🌍 **Environment Management** - Easy switching between development, testing, and production configurations
+- 📦 **Using Class** - Advanced dependency access with the Using class

 ## Installation